offbyone/ideas/content/old/general-thoughts/failed-failurescurses.md

 PSYC104: Required for Cognitive Psych.
 Otherwise, looks like a great time to take a nap.

-Anyway, i\'m hoping to get a nice view of some of the lazier students crashing and burning\... w00t!
+Anyway, i'm hoping to get a nice view of some of the lazier students crashing and burning\... w00t!